-Abstract-The Internet's interdomain routing protocol, BGP, is vulnerable to a number of damaging attacks, which often arise from operator misconfiguration.
+The Internet's interdomain routing protocol, BGP, is vulnerable to a number of damaging attacks primarily due to operator misconfiguration.
 Proposed solutions with strong guarantees require a public-key infrastructure, accurate routing registries, and changes to BGP.
-While experts debate whether such a large deployment is feasible, networks remain vulnerable to false information injected into BGP.
+Until such a large proposal is adopted, networks will remain vulnerable to false information injected into BGP.
 However, BGP routers could avoid selecting and propagating these routes if they were cautious about adopting new reachability information.
-We describe a protocol-preserving enhancement to BGP, Pretty Good BGP (PGBGP), that slows the dissemination of bogus routes, providing network operators time to respond before problems escalate into a large-scale Internet attack.
-Simulation results show that realistic deployments of PGBGP could provide 99% of Autonomous Systems with 24 hours to investigate and repair bogus routes without affecting prefix reachability.
-We also show that without PGBGP, 40% of ASs cannot avoid selecting bogus routes; with PGBGP, this number drops to less than 1%.
-Finally, we show that PGBGP is incrementally deployable and offers significant security benefits to early adopters and their customers.
+We describe a protocol-preserving enhancement to BGP, Pretty Good BGP (PGBGP), that slows the dissemination of disruptive routes, providing network operators time to respond before the problem escalates into a large-scale Internet attack.
+Simulation results show that realistic deployments of PGBGP could provide 99% of Autonomous Systems with 24 hours to investigate and repair misconfigured routes without affecting prefix reachability.
+We also show that without PGBGP, 40% of ASs cannot avoid selecting disruptive routes; with PGBGP, this number drops to less than 1%.
+Finally, we show that PG-BGP is incrementally deployable and offers significant security benefits to early adopters and their customers.